 How do I receive classroom accommodations?

-First, schedule an appointment with a member of the Office of Disability and Access Services staff to review documentation and determine appropriate accommodations.
+First, schedule an appointment with a member of Disability and Access Services staff to review documentation and determine appropriate accommodations.
 Then, you'll present your professor(s) with the Accommodation Agreement Form, signed by an office staff member and yourself, outlining the accommodations for which you're eligible.
 Once he or she receives the form, your professor will sign it and return the form to the office.
 We'll then make copies for both you and your professor.

 No. Because disability information is kept highly confidential, your documentation is housed in the office and is completely separate from any information maintained by the Office of the University Registrar.